The Causal Theory

 Is there research to support the Causal Theory?

-Causal theory is not just practical and applicable; it is also supported by research.
-Recent research has debunked previous claims that genetics cause behaviors and shows a correlation between abuse, trauma, failed attachments, abandonment, neglect and repression as ingredients for personality and behavioral problems.
+The Causal theory is not just practical and applicable; it is also supported by research.
+Recent research by the Human Genome Project and a multitude of other researchers has debunked previous claims that genes cause behaviors and shows a correlation between abuse, trauma, failed attachments, abandonment, neglect and repression, family repression ethics and blame ethics, all internalized and saved by mirror neurons, as ingredients for personality and behavioral problems.
 We believe that the more extreme the childhood trauma, the more extreme the results.
-The more nurturing and consistent is the care and discipline in early childhood, and the healthier the family ethics, the more amazing will be your child.
+The more nurturing and consistent is the care and discipline in early childhood and the healthier the family ethics, the more amazing will be your child.

-Among the recently debunked and long-held assumptions are: the “gay gene,” a depressed or anxious gene, an alcoholic gene , a bipolar, and even a schizophrenic gene.
+Among the recently debunked and long-held assumptions are: the “gay gene,” a depressed or anxious gene, an alcoholic gene, a bipolar, and even a schizophrenic gene.
 No such genes have been identified.
-All have been exposed for deceptive design, sloppy procedure, and speculation without scientific basis.
-Instead, large amounts of careful data have been collected that demonstrate attachment disorders, personality disorders, developmental disorders, trauma, and other parenting styles correlate with identifiable environmental causes, predominantly parenting.
+All have been hypotheses sold as proven until exposed for deceptive design, sloppy procedure, and speculation without scientific basis.
+The studies that can report “results” to their benefactors, inspire fraudulent practices, in order to get paid.
+However, it’s valuable to know that large amounts of careful data have been collected that demonstrate attachment disorders, personality disorders, developmental disorders, trauma, and other behavioral issues correlate consistently with identifiable environmental causes, predominantly parenting styles.